projectsveltos/sveltos/docs/template/template.md

 3. CAPI Cluster kubeadm provider.
 The keyword is `KubeadmControlPlane`
 4. For cluster registered with Sveltos, the SveltosCluster instance.
 The keyword is `Cluster`

 Additionally, Sveltos can fetch any resource from the management cluster.
-You can set the **templateResourceRefs** in the ClusterProfile Spec section to instruct Sveltos to do so.
+You can set the **templateResourceRefs** in the ClusterProfile/Profile Spec section to instruct Sveltos to do so.

 ### Example - Autoscaler Definition

 #### ClusterProfile

-The below YAML defintion file instructs Sveltos to fetch the Secret instance autoscaler in the namespace **default** and make it available to the template with the keyword AutoscalerSecret.
+This YAML definition tells Sveltos to find a Secret named _autoscaler_ in the _default_ namespace.
+Sveltos then makes this Secret available to your template using the keyword _AutoscalerSecret_.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1